denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 with Unix-based operating systems.
 Higher-level notions that address the political reality of computation, be they "open access," "freedom of information," or "online privacy", begin at that system level.
-The book's Technical Appendix would help build a practical foundation to the arguments advanced within.
+The book's Technical Appendix would help build a practical foundation for the arguments advanced within.

 The book assumes no prior knowledge.
 It can be read sequentially as a